5 Creative Ways to Make Homework More Fun for Your Kids

 If only there were a way that parents and their kids could compromise and make homework time fun, and enjoyable!

 Well, good news mums and dads, we have some helpful tips and tricks that can help you to make homework time a little more fun for you and your children:

 The first way to make homework time more fun is to work alongside your kids!
 When your kids come home from school with heaping piles of homework, try to work alongside them.
 No, this doesn’t mean do the assignment with or for them, we mean that you can use this time to handle some of your own personal responsibilities.

-For example, when your kids are doing their homework, why not balance your checkbook?
-Your kids have math homework?
+For example, when your kids are doing their homework, why not balance your chequebook?
+Do your kids have math homework?
 Use this time to pay your taxes.
 You can do just about anything while they work.
 It's all about setting a precedent.

-If you work at the same time as your kids, they’ll feel more supervised and can focus on their homework without feeling as though their being punished.
+If you work at the same time as your kids, they’ll feel more supervised and can focus on their homework without feeling as though they're being punished.

 2. Create a fun and inviting work environment

 The next way to improve homework time is to create a fun, engaging atmosphere that your kids will want to go to!

 You know that feeling when you see a shady, questionable restaurant and say, “I don’t want to eat there.
 It doesn’t look very nice.”

 Well, your kids feel the same way when they come home and see their schoolbooks resting on the table in a monotonous, plain work environment.